ucsd-dsc-arts/dsc160-final-dsc160-group18/README.md

 ## Results

 After multiple sessions with the GAN, we tested many different factors in how to generate better and more qualitative results that represented the dataset in a more cohesive way.
 For our first attempt on the popular albums dataset, we utilized a batch size of 16 and a noise shape of (1,1,100) with a step number of 10,000.
-We noticed that the results were decent but mostly unrecognizable or specific enought to tell what they represented.
+We noticed that the results were decent but mostly unrecognizable or not specific enough to tell what they represent.

 Here is the 100th step, as the model began to train on the datset.
-The results were as expected, there is not much character or variety as just the model just started to train.
+The results were as expected, there is not much character or variety as the model just started to train.

 ![100th output](/results/popular16/output0100_image.jpg)